SAP-samples/btp-task-center-integration/cloud-for-customer/Integration-test.md

 # Creating Approval Tasks in SAP C4C - Opportunity Approval

+Note: **UserID** to be used in the following steps should have necessary roles and authorization related to the Business Object: Opportunity

 **Pre-requisites**

 1. **Scope-in Multi-Step Approval for Opportunities in Business Configuration**